fabioanderegg/django-database-email/README.md

 Store email templates in the database and send it with a simple function call.

 # Installation
-* Add the app to your INSTALLED_APPS list
+* Add the app 'database_email' to your INSTALLED_APPS list
 * Migrate the database

 # Usage